 - Was God there?

 I had become a Christian a few years earlier.
-The thought that Jesus had died for me so I could be forgiven and know Him personally had filled me with surprise.
+The thought that Jesus had died for me so I could be forgiven and enter into a personal relationship with him had filled me with surprise.
 I could know God?
 He could be closer to me than a brother?
-Of course I wanted to know Him!
+Of course I wanted to know him!
 Of course I wanted to be forgiven!
-And when, at 16, I invited Him to come into my life and forgive me and change me, He had done so, filling my heart with a sense of His presence.
+And when, at 16, I invited him to come into my life and forgive me and change me, he had done so, filling my heart with a sense of his presence.

 But now, for the first time, God had really disappointed me.
-And I felt I had really disappointed Him, too.
+And I felt that I had deeply disappointed him, too.
 You see, my father and I had spent time together just a few days before he died, and he had asked me questions about God I couldn’t answer.
-Then he had asked me to transfer back to the university at home so I could be with him, and I had refused to do so.
+Then he had asked me to transfer back to the university at home so I could be near him and I had refused to do so.
 Now, I wondered if he would still be alive if I had done what he wanted, and I was tormented by a deep sense of guilt.

 God had really disappointed me.
-I felt I had really disappointed Him, too.
+I felt that I had deeply disappointed him, too.

-Thankfully, God put a very special person on my path who would help me work through my guilt and my questions by meeting with me weekly for the next few years.
+Thankfully, God put a very special person on my path who would help me work through my guilt and my questions by meeting with me weekly for the next two years.
 She pointed me to books and resources that really helped me grow in my faith during that time of doubt.
 The first time we met, she shared that the Christian life was impossible to live, and if we tried to live it by our own strength, we would end up frustrated.
-Only Christ could live the life He called us to, and He wanted to live through me, but to do so, He needed me to surrender my life fully to Him, and trust Him daily for the strength to obey.
+Only Christ could live the life he called us to, and he wanted to live through me; but to do so, he needed me to surrender my life fully to him and trust him daily for the strength to obey.
 I was certainly frustrated.
-I was certainly aware of my sin and my weakness, and so I did surrender my life to Him and ask Him to fill me with His Spirit.
+I was certainly aware of my sin and my weakness; and so I did surrender my life to him, inviting him to fill me with his Spirit.

-For the next months, I would spend about an hour or two a day with God.
-Sometimes it was with tears streaming down my face.
-He had shown me through the Psalms that I could say anything to Him, ask Him anything, be absolutely real with Him, and so I brought my doubts about His existence and His attributes to him.
-And He answered my questions in a very interesting way: He showed me Jesus.
+During the next months, I spent about an hour or two a day with God, sometimes with tears streaming down my face.
+He showed through the Psalms that I could say anything to him, ask him anything, be absolutely real with him; and so I brought my doubts about his existence and his attributes to him.
+And he answered my questions in a very interesting way: he showed me Jesus.

-Do You love me?
-Jesus showed me the depth of His love for me, over and over.
+Do you love me?
+Jesus showed me the depth of his love for me from Scripture, over and over.
 He had left heaven to live as a human, experiencing everything we live through.
-He knew grief, He knew pain, He knew loneliness.
-One of his friends, Judas, had committed suicide.
+He knew grief, pain, loneliness.
+One of his friends, Judas, committed suicide.
 He knew.
 He understood.
 He had died for me.
 He was committed to spending eternity with me.
-I was his sister, His Father’s child.
+I was his sister, his Father’s child.
 Forever.
-But I was struggling with believing in His love because I was focusing on the pain of the moment, while He was focusing on eternity.
-Just before going to the cross, Jesus told His disciples: “As the father has loved me, so have I loved you.”
+I was struggling with believing in his love because I was focusing on the pain of the moment, while he was focusing on eternity.
+Just before going to the cross, Jesus told His disciples: “As the Father has loved me, so have I loved you.”
 The Father’s love was allowing pain and suffering in Jesus’ life.
-How could Jesus be so sure He was loved, when He was facing such agony?
-In Hebrews, a book I read so often I nearly memorized it, it says: “… for the joy set before him, Jesus endured the cross, despising the shame” (1:9).
-He endured the pain, because of what He would gain.
-And if God allows pain in our life, it is so we can gain by it.
-He promises that in Romans 8:28: “All things work together for the good of those who love him.”
-God wants me to be like Jesus, and if He allows pain in my life, it is because He will use that pain to make me more like Him.
+How could Jesus be so sure he was loved when he was facing such agony?
+In Hebrews — a book I read so often during those months that I nearly memorized it —, it says: “… for the joy set before him, Jesus endured the cross, despising the shame” (1:9).
+He endured the pain, because of what he would gain for eternity.
+And if God allows pain in our life, it is so we can gain by it, as he promises in Romans 8:28: “All things work together for the good of those who love him.”
+God wants me to be like Jesus, and if he allows pain in my life, it is because he will use that pain to make me more like him.

-Did You love my dad?
-God showed me Jesus crying over Jerusalem, pleading with His people to turn to Him and put their trust in Him.
-He showed me passages that spoke of His desire to see all people come to repentance, and I slowly discovered the broken heart of God.
-He used my pain to help me understand His pain.
-I understood in my heart now the passage in Isaiah 53 which declared Jesus to be a man of sorrows acquainted with grief.
-God loves us, and wants us to know Him, but has wisely given us true freedom to choose Him or reject Him.
+Did you love my dad?
+God showed me Jesus crying over Jerusalem, pleading with his people to turn to him and put their trust in him.
+He showed me passages that spoke of his desire to see all people come to repentance, and I slowly discovered the broken heart of God.
+He used my pain to help me understand his.
+I now understood in my heart the passage in Isaiah 53 which declares Jesus to be a man of sorrows acquainted with grief.
+God loves us and wants us to know him, but has wisely given us true freedom to choose him or reject him.